discretize/discretize-guides/cm-guides/warrior/berserker/shatteredobservatory.md

 - Follow the warrior guide.
 - At 50% before you leave for your bloom, cast <Skill name="battlestandard"/> in the middle.

-### _Bloom phases_

-- Swap to offhand mace.
-- Dodge into the lightning.
-- Auto attack the bloom.
-- Use a <Skill name="Throwaxe"/> against the bloom to push it to the tower.
-- Dodge out.
-- Use <Skill name="mending"/> to restore <Item name="scholar"/>.

 ### **4th Phase (50%-40%)**

 - Use <Skill name="tremor"/> to gain <Item name="severance"/>.